typings/typings/README.md

 * **name** The name of this definition
 * **dependencies** A map of dependencies that need installing
 * **devDependencies** A map of development dependencies that need installing
-* **ambientDependencies** A map of environment dependencies that need installing
+* **ambientDependencies** A map of environment dependencies that may need installing
-* **ambientDevDependencies** A map of environment dev dependencies that need installing
+* **ambientDevDependencies** A map of environment dev dependencies that may need installing

 #### What Are Ambient Dependencies?

-Ambient dependencies are type definitions which provide information about an environment.
-Some examples of "environment" dependencies are `node`, `browserify`, `window` or `Array.prototype.map`.
-These are globals that exist, but you do not "require" them.
+Ambient dependencies are type definitions that provide information about the environment.
+Some examples of "environment" dependencies are Node.js, Browserify, `window` and even `Array.prototype.map`.
+These are globals that already exist, you do not "require" them.
+If your package exposes a module and/or ambient dependencies, it's recommended you expose a way to install the ambient definitions (explain installation in the docs, for instance).

 #### Should I Use The `typings` Field In `package.json`?